coolpalani/k8s-cluster/README.md

 one fine, it is going to be used later, otherwise proceed to ``Generate SSH Keys`` in your localhost (https://www.cyberciti.biz/faq/linux-unix-generating-ssh-keys/)

-## 3. Setup you kubernetes cluster
+## 3. Setup your kubernetes cluster

 * In the localhost just clone the repository
    ``git clone https://github.com/jvalderrama/k8s-cluster.git``